sirjeff/linkage/README.md

 Linkage is a very simple landing page SilverStripe add-on.

-It provides a place to add links that appear on the CMS landing page, in place of the default "Pages", using the built in GridField.
+It provides a place to add your own custom links that appear on the CMS landing page (GridField style).

 ![Screenshot](https://github.com/sirjeff/linkage/blob/master/img/screen-grabs/SSv3.1.10.png)
 *ScreenShot from SilverStripe 3.1.10*